zhuethanca/DiffusionCurves/writeup/entry.md

 ## Running the Program

 Our program comes as an executable files.
 Running this file without arguments will display an empty gray screen.
+A guide to keyboard inputs will be printed to the terminal.

 ```
 ./opengl.exe